gabrielfrancisa/Send-and-retrieve-events-from-Azure-Event-Hubs/README.md

         }
     }
 }

-Press ctrl+s to save the file, then ctrl+q to exit the editor.
+//Press ctrl+s to save the file, then ctrl+q to exit the editor.
 ```

 Sign into Azure and run the app